-- As mentioned before, if you have a vacancy in your single-family investment, you are losing money.
+- If you have a vacancy in your single-family investment, you are losing money.
 You still have to pay the mortgage and taxes.
 You still have to maintain it for potential showings and renters.
 You are still putting money into it and getting nothing in return until you get a signed lease.

 - If you have several single-family investment homes, maintenance can add up.
-If they all need new roofs, if they all need a new air conditioner, a furnace or anything else, it can get expensive.
-You are taking care of each property separately instead of just 1 of everything like in a multifamily property.
+If they all need new roofs or a new air conditioner, a furnace or anything else, it can get expensive.
+You are taking care of each property separately instead of just one of many things like in a multifamily property.

 Multifamily Real Estate Market Outlook